dobschal/node-backend-boilerplate/readme.md

 npm run lint
 ```

+## ⚙️ Environment Variables

+Create a file `.env` and put all env vars there.
+(Copy the `.env.template` file).
+Inside the `docker-compose.yml` you can specify those env vars too.

 ## ☝️ Hints

 If a permission error for the build folder inside the docker container occurs, try to remove the image and container fully and build again.